 "Developing a niche isn't about missing out on opportunities – it's about being in a better position to seize the opportunities you are targeting"

-James Kerr, deputy product manager of professional indemnity, Travelers
+James Kerr, head of professional indemnity, Travelers

 Finding your niche

 Choosing the right sectors from the start is pivotal to your success.

 - History.
 Look at your existing client base and determine where you already have defined groups/industries/types.
 This will give you an invaluable head start – you already know and understand these groups and have the reference points, examples and vocabulary you need to market yourself credibly.

 - Opportunity.
 Which sectors offer real growth potential?
 Avoid sectors that are about to change or disappear altogether.
 Similarly, be realistic about the level of competition; if an area of interest is served by well-established competitors, it will be a tough nut to crack.

 - Interest.
 Even if you have a minimal client-base in a particular area today, if you have several fee earners with a real enthusiasm for an area, this is often enough to get a sector group up and running.
 Genuine personal interest can drive progress harder and faster than the two previous criteria.